How Does Scoring Work In Tennis?

-The point tier goes as follows: you start at 0.
-After scoring one point, the player will now have 15.
+The point tier goes as follows: both players start at 0.
+After scoring one point, a player will now have 15.
 The next point won would bring the player to 30.
 Following that, another point won brings a player’s score to 40.
-If the player with 40 wins the next point, they will win that game, and now lead the set 1-0.
+If the player with 40 wins the next point (assuming that ther score is not tied at 40), they will win that game, and now lead the set 1-0.

 When there is a tie, before the score of 40, it is referred to as “all.”
 For example, when both players have 30, you will say “30 all.”

 It is important to note that tennis games and matches are a win-by-two format.
 If both players have 40 points, we have what is called “deuce.”
 The next point won when in “deuce” gives that player the advantage, which, in short, means if they win the next point, they win the game.
 However, if the player that does not have the advantage wins the point, the game returns to “deuce.”